Trump impeachment trial to focus on his attacks on election | WTOP

 Sen. Lisa Murkowski, R-Alaska, said Thursday, “Such unlawful actions cannot go without consequence.”
 She said in a statement that the House responded “appropriately” with impeachment and she will consider the trial arguments.

 At least four Republican senators have publicly expressed concerns about Trump’s actions, but others have signaled their preference to move on.
 Sen. Tom Cotton, R-Ark., issued a statement saying he opposes impeachment against a president who has left office.
-Trump ally Lindsey Graham of South Carolina is building support for an alternative of launching a commission to investigate the siege.
+Trump ally Lindsey Graham of South Carolina is building support for launching a commission to investigate the siege as an alternative to conviction.

-Ahead of opening arguments, Democratic Rep. Eric Swalwell of California, another impeachment manager, suggested senators will be asked to focus on their own experiences the day of the attack.

-“You don’t have to tell anyone who was in the building twice what it was like to be terrorized,” Swalwell said.

 The riot delayed the tally of Electoral College votes that was the last step in finalizing Biden’s victory as lawmakers fled for shelter and police, guns drawn, barricaded the doors to the House chamber.